When I last posted about how I changed the look of our kitchen, I told…

 @Scrabble is my favorite game!

-This would be a fun New Year’s activity.
+This would be a fun New Year’s activity, or a small group activity anytime you need something to do indoors.

 Have you ever crafted anything with Scrabble pieces?